 Recently, a younger business owner client of mine was inquiring about purchasing a term life insurance policy.

-A term life policy makes total sense for his situation, but what we he also wanted gave it a twist.
-In addition to 30 year term life policy, he wanted to add what’s called a return of premium rider.
-For those that are not familiar, the return of premium rider allows the policy holder to get a full refund of all the premiums paid at the end of the contract.
+For those who are not familiar, the return of premium rider allows the policyholder to get a full refund of all the premiums paid at the end of the contract.

 Cost of Return of Premium Rider

 At first glance, the return of premium riders seems like a no-brainer.
 One piece of information that you need to know is that the rider comes with a price.
 The ROP rider on average will run 20%-40% higher than purchasing a policy without it.

 In addition, you have to keep the policy for the entire contract period to get a full refund of your premium.
 So then the question remains, does it make sense to pay more for the rider since you know you’re getting all your premiums back?
 Let’s take a closer look…

 To illustrate the cost difference between purchasing regular term insurance vs. one with the ROP ride, here are some life insurance quotes that I ran.

 In our scenario, I am using a 30-year-old male, assuming he is in excellent health.
 We are going to get a quote on a 30-year term life policy with a $1,000,000 face value.